ChaoEcohydroRS/ATL03LandSeaMask/README.md

 ## License

-Include information about the licensing for the software.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Citation